eamonnmag/vis-course/README.md

-## Data Visualization Workshop Practical
+## Data Visualization Practical

+A practical introduction to D3.